The NSW Government is helping kids get creative with the new Creative Kids program.

 An eligible program is a structured, focused program with clear creative skill development outcomes, delivered in real-time (live).
 The primary purpose is for children or young people to learn or participate in interactive creative or cultural activities.
 The program must demonstrate value for money and be relevant to the age and skill level of participants.

 The following are eligible programs:

-- Online, live programs that involve learning and developing a specific creative skill (private or group-based).
-Online programs include but are not limited to delivery through platforms such as Skype, Zoom, Vimeo, Microsoft Teams, Google Hangouts.
+- online, live programs that involve learning and developing a specific creative skill (private or group-based).
+Online programs must:

 - an interactive workshop, or

 - a masterclass or question time, relating to skills and artform development.